Masterpiece Stories

 Djanira da Motta e Silva, Três Orixás, 1966, Pinacoteca do Estado de São Paulo, São Paulo, Brazil.
 Detail.

-The painting Três Orixás gives us a representation of ritual of Afro-Brazilians celebrating their ancestry in a modern country, centuries after they were brought from their motherland to a new homeland.
+The painting Três Orixás gives us a representation of the ritual of Afro-Brazilians celebrating their ancestry in a modern country, centuries after they were brought from their motherland to a new homeland.

 Discover South American Art in the Museum of Solidarity “Salvador Allende” in Chile and in MnBA, Rio de Janeiro!